bvibber/ogv.js/readme.md

 IE 10 and IE 11 on Windows 8 and 8.1 perform pretty well.
 Older versions of IE are not supported at all.

-*Future targets*
+*Low-res targets*

 See [device notes](https://github.com/brion/ogv.js/wiki/Device-notes) for testing status.

-On iOS, Safari performs significantly better than Chrome or other alternative browsers that are unable to enable the JIT due to iOS limitations on third-party developers.
-However, I have not yet gotten acceptable performance on non-trivial files except on the latest 64-bit iPhone 5s.
+On iOS 7, Safari performs significantly better than Chrome or other alternative browsers that are unable to enable the JIT due to iOS limitations on third-party developers.
+As of March 2014, I've gotten barely acceptable performance for 160p/15fps files on iPod Touch 5th-gen and iPad 3.
+Files at 360p play acceptably only on the latest 64-bit iPhone 5s.

-IE 11 on Windows RT 8.1 on an original Surface RT tablet does not perform very well.
+IE 11 on Windows RT 8.1 on an original Surface RT tablet performs barely acceptably with 160p/15fps files, but sound sync is poor (due to Flash overhead?).
+Larger files play unacceptably slowly.

 In both cases, a native application looms as a possibly better alternative.
 If installed, a native app could definitely be launched from web content...
 Need to look into how easy it is to detect presence of apps from web, however; if it's not possible to detect it may need a UX workaround to prompt the user.